google/swift-jupyter/README.md

 * Install the `ipykernel` Python library, and any other Python libraries that you want output from (such as `matplotlib` or `pandas`) on your system Python.
-(Do not install them on the virtualenv from the Swift-Juptyer installation instructions.
+(Do not install them on the virtualenv from the Swift-Jupyter installation instructions.
 Swift's Python interop talks to your system Python.)